midl-dev/midl-website.github.io/_services/tezos-endpoints.md

 **How can I check my consumption?**

-The portal updates your current usage once a day.
+The portal updates your current usage several times a day.

 ### Other MIDL.dev services